virgilio-murillo/aws-samples/README.md

 1. To serve as a personal learning environment for AWS services
 2. To document my experiments and findings
 3. To prepare for implementing AWS services in future projects

+## Call to action
+⭐ Do you find this project usefull?
+Please consider giving it a star on GitHub!

+💖 Made with dedication to help fellow developers.
+Your support means the world!